FAQ online resources

 Searching in Subject Databases

 Search in swisscovery using the title of the journal instead of the title of the article.
-Then use «Tweak your results», go to the heading «Resource Type» and choose «Journals».
+Use the "Advanced Search", go to the heading "Resource Type", select "Journals" and stay in the "BFH" search profile.

-If the electronic version of the journal is available, you will be directed to the journal full-text by clicking on the “Available Online” link and you can then find and download the article PDF.
-In some cases, you may need to enter a password again (“Passwords”).
+If the electronic version of the journal is available, you will be directed to the journal full-text by clicking on the “View Online” link and you can then find and download the article PDF.
+In some cases, you may need to enter an additional password (BFH internal).

 If the journal is only available in print, you can copy or scan the article at the library where it is located.

 Some swisscovery member libraries allow you to order copies or scans for a fee.
-Alternatively, use the service Orders for Copies of the University Library of Bern.
+Alternatively, use the service Orders for Copies at the University of Bern Library.

 Passwords

-Falls die gewünschte eRessource (Zeitschrift, Datenbank etc.) ein Passwort erfordert, konsultieren Sie die Passwortliste Ihrer Bibliothek.
+Falls die gewünschte Online-Ressource (Online-Zeitschrift, Fachdatenbank etc.) ein Passwort erfordert, konsultieren Sie die Passwortliste Ihrer Bibliothek.

 Passwörter dürfen nicht an Dritte weitergegeben werden.
 Beachten Sie die Weisung der BFH über den Umgang mit IT-Ressourcen.